 Another round of bets are placed at this stage.
 A fourth community card will then be placed in the centre of the poker table, referred to as the ‘Turn’, alongside the initial three.

 After the fourth community card is drawn, another round of wagering will occur before a fifth community card is placed on the table, called the ‘River’.
 You can then place your final bet and the dealer’s cards will be revealed.
 Each player’s hand will be compared with the dealer’s and any winnings will be credited according to the paytable.

 The aim of this poker variant is fairly straightforward - form the best poker hand you can.
 In Casino Hold’em, this will be done using your two cards and the five community cards.
 Since this poker variant is played against the house, the objective is to beat the dealer’s hand.
 There are ten possible hands, which are ranked in order of value, from the famous Royal Flush all the way down to the High Card.
 Check out the infographic below to see the poker hands ranked.

 As you can see, the most valuable hand you can possibly form in poker is the Royal Flush, which involves all face cards plus an Ace and a 10.
 This makes a consecutive set of cards from Ace down to 10, and all five of these cards must be the same suit.
 Less valuable hands involve three cards of the same rank, pairs, sequences and lastly, the High Card, which is played if you haven’t made any of the nine poker hands.

-When playing poker, there are two options available to you - call or fold.
+When playing poker, there are three options available to you - check, call or fold.
 Let’s take a look at these in a little more detail.